EGA-archive/LocalEGA/docs/ingestion.rst

 decryption key retrieved during that step.
 The backend store can be either a regular file system on disk, or an S3 object storage.

-The files are stream chunk by chunk in order to constrain the memory usage within bounds.
+The files are read chunk by chunk in order to bound the memory usage.
 After completion, the remainder of the file (the AES encrypted bulk part) is in the vault and a message is dropped into the local message broker to signal that the next step can start.

-The next step is a verification step to ensure that the stored is decryptable and that integrated checksum is valid.
-At that stage, the main decryption key is retrieved in a secure manner, from the keyserver, and the header is decrypted using it.
-The output is the session key used to encrypt the original file.
-If decryption completes and the checksum is valid, a message of completion is sent to Central
-EGA: Ingestion completed.
+The next step is a verification step to ensure that the stored file is decryptable and that the integrated checksum is valid.
+At that stage, the associated decryption key is retrieved in a secure manner, from the keyserver, and the header is decrypted using it.
+The output contains the necessary information (such as the session key) to recuperate the original file.
+If decryption completes and the checksum is valid, a message of completion is sent to Central EGA: Ingestion completed.

 If any of the above steps generates an error, we exit the workflow and log the error.
 In case the error is related to a misuse from the user,